ljw1004/roslyn/docs/specs/feature - arbitrary async returns.md

 var a = TestAsync();
 ```

+[TODO: write more here.
+We can achieve it by custom awaiters that the builder recognizes.
+Also show an IObservable example with disposal and cancellation.
+Also finish writing out the IAsyncActionWithProgress example.]

 This scheme wouldn't be able to represent the WinRT types `IAsyncOperationWithProgress` or `IAsyncActionWithProgress`.
 It also wouldn't be able to represent the fact that WinRT async interfaces have a cancel method upon them.
 We might consider allowing the async method to access its own builder instance via some special keyword, e.g. `_thisasync.cancel.ThrowIfCancellationRequested()`, but that seems too hacky and I think it's not worth it.